-Attested: AI iter 15 Vindocladia (also Vindogladia as part of an accidental insertion in iter 12); RC Bindogladia
+Attested: Vindocladia on iter 15 of the Antonine Itinerary (also Vindogladia as part of an accidental insertion in iter 12); Bindogladia at position 38 in the Ravenna Cosmography

 Where: Poole, Dorset, at or near the modern Poole Lifting Bridge, across the narrow tidal channel that separates Poole quay on the east, from Hamworthy on the west, long thought to be where Vespasian's troops landed to begin the conquest of south-west Britain.